 The boat tour was definitely worth the price and the places we saw during that tour were stunning.
 You could always get off and on the boat and there were no designated times you had to leave.

-The first stop was the desert island, which was completely empty, but offered some beautiful landscapes.
-The water there had a light blue color and was great to swim in!
+The first stop was the desert island, which was completely empty but offered some beautiful landscapes.
+The water there had a light blue colour and was great to swim in!
 The sand on the beach was super soft and this was definitely the best place to swim during the whole trip!